 Snails can be easily found all around us, and everyone reacts to them differently, depending on their perception of them.
 In this article, we will be discussing how to get rid of snails when they are pests destroying your garden.
 Let us see how long do garden snails live?

 The garden snail, also called Helix aspersa by biologists, is one of the world’s best-known species.
 This species is native to Europe but now found in other parts of the world as well that damages crops and gardens.
 The species is thriving and, hence, easily found.
+So, how long do snails live for? the answer depends on the variant and where they are found. typically garden snails live longer.

 What are some core features of garden snails?